-While it’s recommended that adults have a hearing check once a year, many people don’t get their hearing checked until they suspect they’re having hearing problems, or after taking a free online hearing check that recommends they see a hearing health professional.
-Scheduling regular hearing checks is important throughout adulthood, but becomes even more so once you’re over 50.
+While it’s recommended that adults have a hearing test once a year, many people don’t get their hearing tested until they suspect they’re having hearing problems, or after taking a free online hearing test that recommends they see a hearing health professional.
+Scheduling regular hearing tests is important throughout adulthood, but becomes even more so once you’re over 50.

 As with any medical appointment, you’ll fill out the necessary paperwork at the start of your hearing test, including providing your insurance information.
 The clinic will check your insurance plan to see if it covers hearing tests (alternatively, you may be able to find free hearing tests in your area).

 You’ll be asked to provide a medical history.
 Be as thorough as possible.
 Some medical conditions you wouldn’t typically associate with your ears can still cause hearing problems.
 Many medications, vitamins and supplements can affect hearing and tinnitus, so list everything you’re currently taking.
 Be sure to include a history of ear infections, head trauma, allergies, ear surgery, or exposure to loud noises.

 Clinic staff will ask you to describe your hearing loss symptoms.
 If you have pain or ringing in the ears, let them know.
 Describe your hearing problems as best you can.
 Is your hearing muffled?
 Do you have problems listening to television or talking on the phone?
 Can you understand men but have difficulty hearing what women and children say?
 Do you have difficulty following conversations in noisy environments?
 No two people have exactly the same hearing issues, so be specific.
 It may help to list your hearing problems before the appointment.

 It’s also important to note that you may be asked to bring a relative or close friend with you to your appointment.
 Often times, hearing loss symptoms are noticed more by those closest to the sufferer rather than the sufferer themselves.